Iteo/connecteo/README.md

 ### ConnectionChecker init

-By instantiating the connecteo's `ConnectionChecker` class, you will always spawn a singleton.
-There are a couple of parameters (with its default values) that the constructor takes - you can modify them to suit your needs:
+There are a couple of parameters (with its default values) that the `ConnectionChecker`'s constructor takes - you can modify them to suit your needs:

 - checkHostReachability - let's you specify if you want to open a socket connection to the list of addresses (`checkAddresses`).
 Its default value is set to `true`.
 - checkAddresses - a list of custom `InternetAddress` which will be used to open the socket connections.
 The default list contains from three addresses: *CloudFlare (1.1.1.1)*, *Google (8.8.4.4)* and *OpenDNS (208.67.222.222)*.